|

 services that are rarely directly connected.
 We

-pre-death and post-death resources on separate
+offering pre-death and post-death resources on

-pages of this site.
+separate pages of this site.
 However,

 it was necessary to avoid the Resources in Canada